fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 **Papers in Journals:**

 #.
+Forlini, C., Qayyum, R., Malej, M., Lam, M.-A. Shi, F. Angelini, C. Sheremet, A., On the Problem of Modeling the Boat Wake Climate; the Florida Intracoastal Waterway, Journal of Geophysical Research - Oceans, in press.

+#.
 Wang, G., Liang, Q., and Shi, F., Zheng J., 2020, Analytical and numerical investigation of trapped ocean waves along a submerged ridge, Journal of Fluid Mechanics, in press

 #.
 Tehranirad, B., Kirby, J. T., and Shi, F., 2020, A model for tsunami-induced morphology adjustment, Pure and Applied Geophysics, `DOI: 10.1007/s00024-020-02614-w <https://doi-org.udel.idm.oclc.org/10.1007/s00024-020-02614-w>`_.